Puppet on a String (Elvis Presley song): Background

-Elvis Presley recorded the vocals for "Puppet on a String" along with other tracks on June 16, 1964 (over a backing track that was recorded earlier) during a recording session at Radio Recorders in Culver City outside of Los Angeles.
+Elvis Presley recorded the vocals for "Puppet on a String" along with other tracks on June 16, 1964 (over a backing track that was recorded earlier), during a recording session at Radio Recorders in Culver City outside of Los Angeles.
 The song was published by Elvis Presley's publishing company Gladys Music, Inc.

 Released in the United States in 1965 as a single with the 1960 recording from the film G.I.
 Blues, "Wooden Heart", on the B-side, "Puppet on a String" reached number 14 on the Billboard Hot 100 for the week of December 25, 1965, where it would stay for two weeks.
 (The other single from the same movie, "Do the Clam", was released earlier in the same year and reached number 21.)

-On December 4, 1965 the song entered to many lists of Billboard Top Sellers in Top Markets.
-Some days later, the song reached the position # 5 on the Billboard Top 40 Easy Listening staying in that list during 8 weeks.
+On December 4, 1965. the song entered to many lists of Billboard Top Sellers in Top Markets.
+Some days later, the song reached the position No. 5 on the Billboard Top 40 Easy Listening staying in that list during 8 weeks.

-In Canada, the single reached number 3 in a 10-week chart run, entering the chart in November, 1965.
+In Canada, the single reached number 3 in a 10-week chart run, entering the chart in November 1965.
 The single was certified Gold in the U.S. by the RIAA in March 1992.